Property Management Business Plan

 Customer Focus

-[Company Name] will primarily serve the residents who live within the city.
+[Property Management Business Name] will primarily serve the residents who live within the city.
 The demographics of these customers are as follows:

 - 311,445 residents